 UK business can learn a lot from the first financial penalties for data protection failures imposed by the Information Commissioner's Office (ICO), says a data protection lawyer.

-Moving IT to the public cloud could costs IT departments more than running services in-house, research from analyst firm Ovum has revealed, writes Bill Goodwin.
-Despite claims from suppliers that cloud computing will inevitably cut costs, businesses could find themselves having to pay more, said se
+Moving IT to the public cloud could costs IT department's more than running services in-house, research from analyst firm Ovum has revealed, writes Bill Goodwin.

-Virgin Media Business has signed up to supply its fibre-optic network as part of the government's Public Sector Network (PSN) plan and createda new public sector business network.
-The PSN initiative aims to securevoice, data, and other network services such as unified comms and remote access,for the
+Virgin Media Business has signed up to supply its fibre-optic network as part of the government's Public Sector Network (PSN) plan and created new public sector business network.

 Crafting a successful database strategy requires technology flexibility, the right skill sets and a strong focus on application requirements, according to IT pros and analysts.